inveniosoftware/react-searchkit/docs/docs/components/results_list.md

 id: results-list
 title: ResultsList
 ---

-The actual result item displayed as a list.
+`ResultsList` renders the list of results as a list.

 ## Usage